EmbraceLife/fastdebug/mds/fastai_notebooks/0021_fastai_pt2_2019_fully_connected.md

 x_train,y_train,x_valid,y_valid = get_data()
 ```

+### normalize(x, m, s)

-### [1:23:48](https://youtu.be/4u8FxNEDUeg?list=PLfYUBJiXbdtTIdtE1U8qgyxo4Jy2Y91uj&t=5028) - how to create `normalize` function to use broadcast to normalize the Xs and Ys; what does normalization to Xs and Ys mean (make Xs and Ys to have a distribution whose mean is 0 and std is 1)? how to make the mean and std of Xs and Ys to be 0 and 1 (using the formula of normalization below) Why we don't use validation set's mean and std to normalization Xs and Ys of validation set but use those of training set? (make sure validation set and training set share the same scale as training set) What example did Jeremy give to explain the importance of using training set's mean and std for normalization of validation set
+#### [1:23:48](https://youtu.be/4u8FxNEDUeg?list=PLfYUBJiXbdtTIdtE1U8qgyxo4Jy2Y91uj&t=5028) - how to create `normalize` function to use broadcast to normalize the Xs and Ys; what does normalization to Xs and Ys mean (make Xs and Ys to have a distribution whose mean is 0 and std is 1)? how to make the mean and std of Xs and Ys to be 0 and 1 (using the formula of normalization below) Why we don't use validation set's mean and std to normalization Xs and Ys of validation set but use those of training set? (make sure validation set and training set share the same scale as training set) What example did Jeremy give to explain the importance of using training set's mean and std for normalization of validation set